-You are generally credited with one year of service for vesting for each calendar year during which:
+You are generally credited with one year of service for vesting for each calendar year during which you complete at least 1,000 hours of service.
+You also receive a year of service for vesting if you are credited with 1,000 hours of service during your first year of employment.

-- If you are not a physician, you are credited with at least 1,000 hours of service. - If you are a physician, the base pay you receive is at least \$30,000. - If you have worked as both a physician and non-physician throughout the year, the compensation you received while working as a physician, divided by \$30,000, multiplied by 1,000 added to your credited hours of service as a non-physician is at least 1,000.

 You will not be credited with more than two years of service during a two year period.

-RSPD-CB-10 3

-Year of service for determining whether you are eligible for an Annual Employer Allocation
+Year of service for determining your eligibility for an Annual Employer Allocation